redis-developer/skillmarket/README.md

 ## Introduction
 In this blogpost we'll build a social network application using RediSearch and NodeJS.
-This is the idea that we used for our app Skillmarket, which we developed as part of the Redis Hackathon in 2020.
+This is the idea that we used for our app [Skillmarket](https://devpost.com/software/skill-market-t5cova), which we developed as part of the [Redis "Beyond Cache" Hackathon](https://redisbeyondcache2020.devpost.com/) in 2020.

 The goal of the application is to match users with complementary skills.
 It will allow users to register and provide some information about themselves, like location, areas of expertise and interests.
 Using RediSearch